Frequently asked questions

 When can I see the program?

-We will continuously publish accepted sessions on our website in late Spring 2021.
+We will continuously publish accepted sessions on our website in September 2021.
 In addition, the talks will be published via our social media channels.
-The first schedule will be on the conference website mid-June.
+The first schedule will be on the conference website in September.

 How are the talks selected for droidcon Berlin?